SGT KENNY LYON

 Mission Accomplished on April 9, 2011

-Defying the statistics that mortars have a kill radius of at least 15 yards, Kenny though severely wounded, would survive.
+Defying the statistics that mortars have a kill radius of at least 15 yards, Kenny though severely injured, would survive.
 Taken to the hospital at Camp Fallujah, Sgt.
 Lyon knew by the reactions of his comrades that his injuries were serious.
 Falling unconscious just as he arrived at the hospital, Kenny received 50 units of blood to save his life through direct transfusion; from person to person.
-He has no recollection of the trip to Landstuhl, Germany, Andrew’s Air Force Base or Bethesda Medical Center where he awoke two weeks later.
-Transferred to Walter Reed Army Medical Center, Sgt.
-Lyon spent more than two years in the hospital.
+He has no recollection of the trip to Landstuhl, Germany, Andrew’s Air Force Base, or Bethesda Medical Center where he awoke two weeks later.
+Transferred to Walter Reed Army Medical Center, Sgt Lyon spent more than two years in the hospital.

-When asked if there was anything he would like to say to those who made his specially adapted home possible, Sgt Lyon expressed his thanks for the prayers and support that continues to help him in his recovery stating, “Having a handicapped accessible home makes me more independent in my daily activities.
+When asked if there was anything he would like to say to those who made his specially adapted custom home possible, Sgt Lyon expressed his thanks for the prayers and support that continues to help him in his recovery stating, “Having a handicapped accessible home makes me more independent in my daily activities.
 Having had experiences post-injury with feeling helpless, I know how overwhelming that can be… I will never have to feel that feeling again in my handicapped accessible home… I am forever grateful.”